medihack/keycuts/README.md

 More scripts to manage the library can be found in the scripts section in the (./package.json) file.

-To contribute, please fork KeyCuts.js, add your patch, write tests for it and submit a pull request.
+To contribute, please fork, add your patch, write tests for it and submit a pull request.

 ## License